ZPolikarpov/time-tracking-dashboard/README.md

-# Frontend Mentor Challenge - ime tracking dashboard
+# Frontend Mentor Challenge - Time tracking dashboard

 This repository contains my solution for a Frontend Mentor challenge.
 The challenge required building a fully responsive website from a given Figma design.